comp110-lytle/comp110/site/exercises/dict-utils.md

 page: exercises
 template: overview
 ---
-# EX05 - Dictionary Functions
+# EX05 - Dictionary Utility Functions

 In this exercise you will get some practice with dictionary functions!